nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 Providing platform specific calloc/free
 ---------------------------------------
-This library facilitates the same type of memory management as regular mbed TLS deliverables.
+This library facilitates the same type of memory management as regular Mbed TLS deliverables.
 This includes using internal calls to calloc/free from the library code when memory is needed.

 The following API must be used to change the default `calloc`/`free` function: